maendeleolab/maendeleolab_subnet/README.md

 - Install Python 3.6.9 (or higher) and awscli version 2.

 - The scripts are idempotent.

+- The line above means, if the resource is tagged with a name that already exists, it will not create another one.

 ## [Prerequisites](#Prerequisites)